Names, Graves, and Memory. The Psychiatric Hospital Mauer-Öhling during National Socialism

 The high number of those killed inhouse together with those who perished with hunger, neglect or wrong medication, in November 1944 caused an extension of the institution cemetery for 300 grave sites.
 There is no sign of it today.
-The project therefore aims at working with different groups of citizen scientists on the creation of public awareness on the extended hospital cemetery and those buried there.
-Through biographical research and interviews with relatives of victims and the medical staff at that time, the life stories are to be reconstructed.
+The project therefore aimed at working with citizen scientists on the creation of public awareness on the extended hospital cemetery and those buried there.
+Through biographical research and interviews with relatives of victims and the medical staff at that time, the life stories were reconstructed

-Fundamentally, methods and limitations of oral history, narratives in family conscience, analyses of guilt, shame and responsibility as well as strategies such as repression, relativisation and silence will be discussed.
-The citizen scientists will be invited to encourage different forms of commemorative culture which can be implemented in today’s Landesklinikum Mauer, in the city of Amstetten as well as online.
+Fundamentally, methods and limitations of oral history, narratives in family conscience, analyses of guilt, shame and responsibility as well as strategies such as repression, relativisation and silence were discussed.

 Participating and supporting institutions